 6.7.1 Applicability to language

+This subclause requires a complete rewrite.

 A string in C++ is composed of a contiguous sequence of characters terminated by and including a null character (a byte with all bits set to 0).
 Therefore strings in C++ cannot contain the null character except as the terminating character.
 Inserting a null character in a string either through a bug or through malicious action can truncate a string unexpectedly.
 Alternatively, not putting a null character terminator in a string can cause actions such as string copies to continue well beyond the end of the expected string.
 Overflowing a string buffer through the intentional lack of a null terminating character can be used to expose information or to execute malicious code.

 In C, strings are usually implemented as arrays of chars.
 Such arrays can be prone to accidental or deliberate overflow, as they are inherently of a fixed size.
 Hence attempting to copy an string longer than the array, or appending a string where the result will be longer than the array, will lead to corruption of the program state.